nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

-## Runtime lapse and notification setting
+## Runtime Configuration

 If you want to run specific notifications and lapse settings based on criteria from the slicer, you can issue the following command to the bot:

 Parameters for the timelapse give you the option to control settings similarly to the [timelapse](sample-config.md#timelapse)config section:
 `RESPOND PREFIX=set_timelapse_params MSG="enabled=[1|0] manual_mode=[1|0] height=0.22 time=18 target_fps=20 min_lapse_duration=5 max_lapse_duration=15 last_frame_duration=10"`

-Parameters for the notifications give you the option to control settings similarly to the [progress_notification](sample-config.md#progress_notification) config section:
+Parameters for the notifications give you the option to control settings similarly to the [progress_notification](sample-config.md#progress-notifications) config section:
 `RESPOND PREFIX=set_notify_params MSG="percent=5 height=0.24 time=65"`
 This run-time setting behaves similarly to klipper - the requested parameters remain consistent until the next restart of the bot.

-## Sending arbitrary files by gcode
+## Sending Files

 If you want to cut and process videos yourself, and upload them later, or if you want to [automate resonance testing](ideas-for-macros.md#automating-resonance-testing), or if you have some other obscure usecase we are not aware of, you can use the following gcodes to send an image, video or file:
 **Don't forget, that there is a 50mb filesize limit and 10mb limit per image for bots in telegram.**